-The School of Human Ecology (SoHE) at UW–Madison is a place where faculty and advisors work closely with students to prepare them for careers that improve the quality of people’s lives.
-Our majors are: community and nonprofit leadership, human development and family studies, interior architecture, personal finance, retailing and consumer behavior, and textiles and fashion design.
+The School of Human Ecology at UW–Madison is a place where faculty and advisors work closely with students to prepare them for careers that improve the quality of people’s lives.
+Our majors are Community and Organizational Development; Consumer Behavior and Marketplace Studies; Design, Innovation, and Society; Human Development and Family Studies; Interior Architecture; Personal Finance; and Textiles and Fashion Design.
 Each program provides a solid curriculum of practical skills that lead students to exciting professions, a better understanding of people and our world, and a bachelor of science undergraduate degree.

-Learn more about SoHE and its majors at sohe.wisc.edu.
+Learn more about Human Ecology and its majors at humanecology.wisc.edu.

 Design Strategy, Certificate